GambuzX/Ascii-Raider/docs/README.md

 This method allows us to do everything in only 2 threads, makes the code more compact and prevents synchronicity problems.

+**Solution Update:**  we end up solving this "problem" by asserting a velocity to the physics elements and to the enemies making them return a new position each X frames.
+This solution lead to a much cleaner code in the main loop of the Play State.
+Each State is runnable so that we can run it and put it in a thread parallel to the user input one.

 ### Builder Pattern vs Read From File

 This was other permutation that our code suffered and the reason why the LevelBuilder is called that way.
 We had first implemented a #Builder #Pattern in order to build the different levels, with a parent class with methods to create every kind of element.
 Each level would have a class extending the LevelBuilder, that would know how to build it.